Rosuav/StilleBot/commands/index.md

 Commands in alphabetical order:

+* !help: List commands available to you

+---

 If the command you seek is not mentioned here, it is possibly a channel-specific echo command.